chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 * The Write list can contain no more than one Write chunk.

-NFS version 4 clients wishing to send more complex chunk lists can provide configuration interfaces to bound the complexity of NFS version 4 COMPOUNDs, limit the number of elements in scatter-gather operations, and avoid other sources of chunk overruns at the receiving peer.
+NFS version 4 clients wishing to send more complex chunk lists can use transport properties to bound the complexity of NFS version 4 COMPOUNDs, limit the number of elements in scatter-gather operations, and avoid other sources of chunk overruns at the receiving peer.

-If an NFS version 4 server receives an RPC request via RPC-over-RDMA version 2 that it cannot process due to chunk list complexity limits, it SHOULD return one of the following responses to the client:

-* A problem is detected by the transport layer while parsing the transport header in an RPC Call message.
-The server responds with an RDMA2_ERROR message with the err field set to ERR_CHUNK.
-* A problem is detected during XDR decoding of the RPC Call message while the RPC layer reassembles the call's XDR stream.
-The server responds with an RPC reply with its "reply_stat" field set to MSG_ACCEPTED and its "accept_stat" field set to GARBAGE_ARGS.

-After receiving one of these errors, an NFS version 4 client SHOULD NOT retransmit the failing request, as the result would be the same error.
-It SHOULD terminate the RPC transaction associated with the XID in the reply without further processing, and report an error to the RPC consumer.

 ### NFS Version 4 COMPOUND Example